sgigou/sgigou.github.io/_posts/2020-03-23-ios-13-form-dismiss.markdown

   // MARK: Display

-  /// Dismiss the view controller in the main thread func dismiss() {
+  /// Dismisses the view controller in the main thread func dismiss() {
     DispatchQueue.main.async {
       [weak self] in